 - Roth 401(k)s and Roth IRAs: Contributions are made with after-tax dollars, and qualified withdrawals in retirement are tax-free.
 This offers flexibility if you anticipate being in a higher tax bracket later in life or if tax-free income is a priority.

-Consult with a financial advisor to create a withdrawal strategy that minimizes your tax burden while meeting your living expenses.
+I consulted with a financial advisor to create a withdrawal strategy that minimized our tax burden while meeting our living expenses.
 A systematic withdrawal plan from these accounts can provide a consistent income stream to cover monthly fees.

 Brokerage Accounts and Annuities